CU-ESIIL/water_carbon_dynamics/docs/resources/pre_meeting_notes.md

 ## Agenda

 ### 1. Opening Remarks
-- Brief welcome and overview of the meeting's objectives.
+- Kick-off a project of water-carbon coupling
+-
 ### 2. Introductions
 - Roundtable introductions for all attendees.
 - Share a personal note or interesting fact to foster camaraderie.